 To meet current codes and accessibility requirements, a 4,525 square foot wing will be added to the Baxter Community Center that allows for a new main entrance with an ADA-compliant ramp, reception area, check-in desk, office, and lounge area, as well as a new open stairway and elevator servicing all three floors.

 Outdoor improvements include a refurbished basketball court on the east side of the building, and an accessible playground and expanded parking areas to the west.
 Louisville Metro Parks will operate the redeveloped BCC, along with partners such as The Beech, an after school tutoring center formerly located on the Beecher Terrace site.

 Creation of a Park and Mixed-Use Building on the former Porter Paints site (PP)

 LMHA seized the opportunity to purchase the 5.74-acre Porter Paints property when it became available in 2018.
-With frontage along Muhammad Ali Boulevard, and position next to the redeveloped Beecher site across 13th Street, it provides the perfect location for a new, accessible, ADA-compliant park to replace the 3.59-acre Old Walnut Park which was formerly located at Roy Wilkins Avenue (9th Street) and Muhammad Ali.
+With frontage along Muhammad Ali Boulevard, and position next to the redeveloped Beecher site across 13th Street, it provides the perfect location for accessible, ADA-compliant park to replace the 3.59-acre Old Walnut Park which was formerly located at Roy Wilkins Avenue (9th Street) and Muhammad Ali.
 The new park’s design reflects the needs and desires expressed during the planning process held with residents and community stakeholders this past year.

 Planned park amenities include a: